iVis-at-Bilkent/chise.js/README.md

 ```

 ## API
-ChiSE.js is built at the top of SBGNViz.js and any method exposed by SBGNViz.js is exposed in ChiSE.js.
-Please see [SBGNViz.js API](https://github.com/iVis-at-Bilkent/sbgnviz.js#api).<br>
+ChiSE.js is built at the top of SBGNViz.js and any method exposed by SBGNViz.js is exposed in ChiSE.js as well ([SBGNViz.js API](https://github.com/iVis-at-Bilkent/sbgnviz.js#api)).
+Other ChiSE.js API is presented below.
-You can find the methods where ChiSE.js extends SBGNViz.js API below.

 `chise.startSpinner(classname)`
 Starts a spinner at the middle of network container element.
 You can specify a css class that the